Take a Break

 I woke up well rested with a much clearer mind.

 I re-read the assignment, and realized my paper did in fact meet the criteria for the final.
-I would not be needing to rewrite the entire paper, and I was not going to fail the final despite my theatrics the night before.
+I would not be needing to rewrite the paper, and I was not going to fail despite my theatrics the night before.

 Sleeping was like putting on my glasses for the first time, I could see things much more clearly.
-Perhaps the night before someone else could have read the assignment, read my paper and reassured me I was going to be ok - but when I was in that state of overwhelm, there probably wouldn’t have been much anyone could say to convince me of my beliefs otherwise.
+Perhaps the night before, someone could have reassured me that everything would be ok, but when I was in such a heightened state of overwhelm, I doubt there was anything anyone could have said that would have made me believe anything other than my own doom.

 Oftentimes I think back on this moment and the wisdom I gleaned from the experience.